Nastradamus/list-ingress/README.md

 # list-ingress
-A simple http application which helps to find all Ingresses in the cluster (helps you find intersections)
+A simple "Ingress search engine" which helps to find Ingresses and their intersections inside your Kubernetes cluster.
 It's ready to run inside or outside k8s cluster.

 ### Example of usage: